 Note: Some Short Term insurance plans do not pay any out-of-network benefits, meaning in those cases, you would be responsible for any medical expenses from care provided by a doctor or facility not in the plan's network.
 Also, some plans do not have an out-of-pocket maximum.
 With those plans, you would keep paying your coinsurance rate for any covered medical expenses.
 Check your plan brochure for details and understand your payment responsibilities before you buy.

-As you are shopping, remember that Short Term plans and ACA plans are not comparable products.
+As you are shopping, remember that Short-Term insurance plans and ACA plans are not comparable products.

 ACA health plans are guaranteed issue, meaning you cannot be denied coverage based on preexisting conditions.
 Also, ACA plans are required to cover certain minimum essential health benefits.
 Also, generally speaking, as long as you pay the premium, you can keep your ACA health plan.

-Short Term health insurance is not required to cover the same benefits.5 Plans can vary in what they cover.
+Short-Term health insurance is not required to cover the same benefits.3 Plans can vary in what they cover.
 Also, they typically do not cover preexisting medical conditions.
 A series of medical questions determines your eligibility for these plans.
-Also, Short Term health plans are restricted to terms of coverage under 3 months.
+Also, Short Term health plans are restricted to terms of coverage ranging from 1 month to just under 12 months, depending on the state where you live.

 So, while you may save money choosing Short Term, be sure you are paying for the right coverage for you before you buy.